We have chosen to write this article to outline some of the benefits of why getting a lease extended might be a good idea.

 To show a difference between the premiums to extend the lease above 80 years and to extend the lease below 80 years.
 We produced a table with the following scenarios on the assumption that there are no ground rents:

 As you can see four years apart, the cost to extend the lease doubles when it falls below 80 years.
 Of course, these are only hypothetical scenarios and in real situations premium might not necessarily be double, this all depends on the property location, value and lease terms in place.

 This type of increase in premium happens because of a formula called marriage value which is essentially a difference between a short lease and a long lease property values.
 This difference is then divided equally between you and your landlord and his share forms part of the lease extension premium total.

 If you wish to progress with the lease extension you will need to instruct a solicitor and lease extension valuation surveyor.

 The solicitor will perform all required checks and serve the correct notices whilst the surveyor will provide a valuation report for a lease extension.

 When a lease is finally agreed you will get an additional 90 years extension on top of the existing lease term and your ground rents will be at the peppercorn.
 This happens only if you extend the lease via a statutory process.

-The whole residential lease extension process can take anywhere from 6 to 12 months and it all depends on the individual parties and how quick they progress through each stage.
-There are statutory limits to respond to different leasehold extension stages.
+The whole residential lease extension process can take anywhere from 6 to 12 months and it all depends on the individual parties and how quickly they progress through each stage.
+There are statutory limits to responding to different leasehold extension stages.
 If parties do not adhere to the statutory timeline, then either party can apply to a First-Tier Tribunal for the determination of the premium.